-Hair:
+Hair

 Extreme hairstyles are not permitted.
 All hair that is shoulder length or longer is required to be worn pulled back and secured away from the face and shoulders with a scrunchie, band or ribbon (preferably green or white).
-Mohawk styles, coloured hair or tracks in the hair are not permitted.
-Rat's tails must be hidden.
+Mohawk styles, coloured hair, tracks in the hair or rat's tails are not permitted.